euan-forrester/photo-recommender/README.md

 - Have dismissed photos + users feed back into recommendations with negative scores
 - Make visualization of how many instances of each process are doing work at a given time - send task ID to metics and get a count of distinct IDs?
 - Have Scheduler ask for the number of seconds until the next user needs updating, then sleep for that long
+- Need to have the browser authenticate with the API server to prevent API abuse of users whose tokens we have
+  - Same as CSRF prevention or different?
+  - AWS API Gateway?
+- Consider normalizing the `favorites` table by splitting it into a table that just has the photos, and another table of who's favorited them
+  - What is the impact on write throughput of this change?
+- Add a message to the recommendations screen if the user doesn't have enough favorites to generate good recommendations.
+Suggest some groups to look at.
+- Highlight new recommendations by moving them to the top of the list.
+Maybe have a "first recommended on" field per user, and use that to boost score?